 Learn what you need to do to ensure you have medical coverage for you and your family if you’re moving to BC.

-Consider adding your spouse to your UBC benefit coverage (they may even be able to take some UBC classes for free).
-And if you’ve changed you name, you’ll need to let us know.
+Consider adding your spouse to your UBC benefit coverage.
+And if you’ve changed your name, you’ll need to let us know.

 If your marriage or common law relationship ends, you may need to make some changes to your benefit coverage